 Reasonable social courtesies such as symbolic or corporate gifts, invitations to dinners or events for a work meeting are excluded from the aforementioned prohibitions.
 This, provided that, under no circumstances any such courtesies shall be construed as a commitment, influence or that, in its nature or frequency, it could be interpreted as a deliberate will to affect the independence, impartiality or criterion of a person and they shall be infrequent of minimal value, transparent and open.
-Notwithstanding the foregoing the Persons Covered by the Code must not accept gifts or invitations of the type described in this section worth more than \$200, with an annual maximum limit per client of \$500 in aggregate (LI-088-G0100 Lineamientos para Aceptación u Ofrecimiento de Regalos, Invitaciones, Donaciones y Atenciones).
+Notwithstanding the foregoing the Persons Covered by the Code must not make gifts, donations, contributions or invitations of the type described in this section worth more than \$200, with an annual limit per customer of \$1,000 (LI-088-G0100 Lineamientos para Aceptación u Ofrecimiento de Regalos, Invitaciones, Donaciones y Atenciones).